Find and book great restaurantsFind a Restaurant

 The last couple of months have seen a couple of big-ticket openings, as well as local launches.
 Metro’s Marina O’Loughlin reached nirvana by way of sherry bar Capote y Toros, while Nick Curtis from the Evening Standard considered sharing plates with a wry eye at Riding House Café.
 In other news, The Independent’s John Walsh was underwhelmed by Bennett Oyster Bar, and The Observer’s Jay Rayner expected more bang for his buck at The Savoy Grill.

-further dozen standard-issue meat 'n' fish dishes suggestive of an upmarket gastropub.
+standard-issue meat 'n' fish dishes suggestive of an upmarket gastropub.
 This seems to be asking a lot of the kitchen.
-It also has a special store, selling wine (which you can drink
+It also has a special store, selling wine (which you can drink at your table

-at your table for a small corkage fee), fruit and veg, and flowers.
+for a small corkage fee), fruit and veg, and flowers.
 I'm surprised they haven't thrown in a multiplex cinema, a bouncy castle and a boutique, as well.
-The Uncertainty Principle
+The Uncertainty Principle extends to the

 John Walsh, The Independent